natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Orion.md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-Being a strike drone, the Orion has no amour plating whatsoever.
+Being a strike drone, the Orion has no armour plating whatsoever.
 The only saving grace of the Orion is that it is still a relatively small target and hard to spot.
 Remember that being out of sight means a higher chance of survival.

 == Armaments ==
 {{Specs-Avia-Armaments}}